baumrasen/flickr-uploader/README.md

    - If using relative FILES_DIR and two files exist on the same subfolder, it will not be re-uploaded.
    - So, in a nutshell, too many issues if you play around changing the FILES_DIR location.

+* Q: If one changes the FILES_DIR folder and do not DELETE the files from flickr.com?
+   - Uploadr WILL not delete the files from flickr.com.

 * Q: "my understanding is that this is a sync script, which means when I later delete a pic from a synced folder, it will get deleted from Flickr"
    - Yes a file removed locally will be deleted from Flickr.
    - *Remark*: I'm assuming in between each run you keep the contents of the flickrdb control database and do not remove it.

 * Q: "What about previously existing folders (they didn't seem to get deleted)"
    - If all files from a folder (and corresponding Album on flickr) are deleted, then the actual Album will be also eliminated.
-Again, if you do not chnage the FILES_DIR in between runs.
+Again, if you do not change the FILES_DIR in between runs.

 * Q: What about when I sync a folder with the same name of a previously existing folder? (you mention getting existing sets from Flickr is managed also